FullStackWithLawrence/006-scikit-learn-logistic-regression/README.md

 A simple example of how to setup a Logistic Regression predictive model using Python with Pandas, MatPlotLib, Seaborn and Scikit Learn.

-This is the source code for FullStackWithLawrence Youtube Video -- "????".
+This is the source code for FullStackWithLawrence Youtube Video -- "Scikit-learn Logistic Regression model in 10 minutes".

 [![YouTube](https://github.com/FullStackWithLawrence/006-scikit-learn-logistic-regression/blob/main/doc/thumbnail.png)](https://youtu.be/MPzaHnKq-VY)

 ## Usage